 - It involves having the insight for how learners interact socially with each other and their coaches/instructors.

-- It involves the integration of the practices and tenets of User Experience that, until now, has been focus on product design.
+- It involves the integration of the practices and tenets of User Experience that, until now, has been focused on product design.

 At the intersection of those concepts is a great Learner Experience.